Declaration of the Norddeutsche Landesbank Girozentrale on the German Corporate Governance Code

 The Managing Board is responsible for managing the bank with the aim of creating value in a sustainable manner and in particular being mindful of the interests of its guarantors, employees and its public duties as a regional bank and clearing bank.
 The Managing Board manages the business in compliance with statutory provisions, the bank's constitution and the general and specific guidelines as resolved by the Guarantors' Meeting and the Supervisory Board and is working towards the observance of these by the affiliated companies in the group.
 In particular the Managing Board ensures that the Risk Management and Risk Controlling systems that are in place are in line with the bank's business structure.

-The Managing Board consists of the Chairman, the Deputy Chairmen and other ordinary members.
+The Managing Board consists of several persons.
+The Board has a Chairman, a Deputy Chairman and other ordinary members.
 It is composed based on principles of diversity.
 The Chairman of the Managing Board coordinates the allocation of duties in agreement with the other members of the Managing Board.
 Each member of the Managing Board is assigned at least one discrete business segment.
 The Managing Board is represented by at least one member at each of the bank's registered offices.

 The Managing Board sets the strategic direction of the bank in consultation with the Supervisory Board and discusses the status of the implementation of the strategy with it at regular intervals.
 In line with the notification and reporting obligations specifically set down, it regularly reports to the Supervisory Board on important matters affecting the bank, in particular the intended business policy and other fundamental issues related to corporate planning; the bank's profitability and in particular its equity; the course of business; the state of the bank; transactions that may have a significant impact on the bank's profitability and liquidity and its position in terms of assets, finances and revenues; and the bank's risk position and its remuneration systems.